uNetworking/uWebSockets/README.md

 ### C++ developers
 #### Dependencies
 First of all you need to install the required dependencies.
-On Unix systems this is typically done via package managers, like [homebrew](http://brew.sh) in the case of OS X or `dnf` in the case of Fedora Linux.
-On Windows you need to search the web for pre-compiled binaries or simply compile the dependencies yourself.
+This is very easily done with a good open source package manager like [Homebrew](http://brew.sh) for OS X, [vcpkg](https://github.com/Microsoft/vcpkg) for Windows or your native Linux package manager.

+Always required:
 * OpenSSL 1.0.x
 * zlib 1.x

+Not required on Linux systems:
+* libuv 1.3+
+* Boost.Asio 1.x

 On Linux systems you don't necessarily need any third party event-loop library, but can run directly on the high performance epoll backend (this gives by far the best performance and memory usage).
+Non-Linux systems will automatically fall back to libuv.

-If you run other platforms or wish to integrate with existing event-loops you can either define `USE_ASIO` or `USE_LIBUV` as a global compilation flag and then link to respective libraries.
+If you wish to integrate with a specific event-loop you can define `USE_ASIO` or `USE_LIBUV` as a global compilation flag and then link to respective libraries.

 #### Compilation
-Obviously you will need to clone this repo to get the sources.
-We use Make as build system on Linux and OS X.
+Clone and enter the repo:
 * `git clone https://github.com/uWebSockets/uWebSockets.git && cd uWebSockets`

+###### OS X & Linux
+Compile with Make:
 * `make`
 * `sudo make install`

-##### Windows, in all its glory
-(outdated, todo: fix)
-If you are running Windows you should now have a bunch of Visual Studio project files and one solution file.
-Open the solution file, now you need to make sure the header include paths and library paths are all set according to where you installed the dependencies.
-You might also need to change the names of the libraries being linked against, all according to the names of the installed library files.
-You know the drill.
+###### Windows
+Compile with Visual C++ Community Edition 2015 or later.
+This workflow requires previous usage of vcpkg:
+* Open the VC++ project file
+* Click Build